I’ve Always Wondered…

 Is it legal to hunt bears?

 Yes, though only within specific limits during a specified hunting season, and not in national parks.
-For more information check with the California Department of Fish and Game.
+For more information check with the California Department of Fish and Wildlife.

 Where are food canisters required in the backcountry?